 In addition to manual labour, the farmers also reported the use of machinery such as tractors, which are readily purchased from the markets.
 These agricultural practices in the area and region are supported by the presence of government agriculture schemes.
 These schemes by the government assist the agriculture in the area by provisioning of better species of paddy, by making technology effective as well as provisioning of agricultural loans.
-The loans for agriculture are given through the agriculture bank, and usually a loan of one (1) lakh kyat per acre can be availed, at an interest rate of 500 kyats per one (1) lakh.
+The loans for agriculture are given through the agriculture bank, and usually a loan of 1 lakh kyat per acre can be availed, at an interest rate of 500 kyats per 1 lakh.

-Apart from agriculture, the households in the Project Area were also reported to be engaged in rearing of livestock for personal use as well as commercial purposes, with 34 of 38 households reporting to have some livestock.
-The most common livestock holdings were in the form of poultry, cattle and pigs.
-The following table provides an understanding of the livestock holdings in the households surveyed.
+Apart from agriculture, the households in the Project Area were also reported to be engaged in rearing of livestock for personal use as well as commercial purposes, with 48 of 61 households (768.69%) surveyed reported to have some livestock.
+The most common livestock holdings were in the form of poultry, cattles and pigs.
+The following Table 4.32 provides an understanding of the livestock holdings in the households surveyed.

-Table 4.30 Livestock Holdings in the Households Surveyed
+Table 4.32Livestock Holdings in the Households Surveyed